 Cannabis consumers of the study were also found to have 17 percent lower insulin resistance levels and on average smaller waist circumferences.
 Larger waist circumference has been strongly linked to increased risk of diabetes.

 In fact, lead investigator Murray Mittleman, M.D., says that there is a lower prevalence of obesity and diabetes mellitus in users of marijuana than compared to those who have never used cannabis.

 Fat stores the main psychoactive ingredient in cannabis

 We all know that endorphins are released when we exercise, making us feel great and energetic.
 However, that’s not the only compound that excites us.
-During exercise the endocannabinoid system, which is a group of lipids and cell receptors, is activated.
+During exercise, the endocannabinoid system, which is a group of lipids and cell receptors, is activated.
 This system is responsible for pain relief, influences our mood, impacts our memory and controls our appetite.

-The body stores THC in fat, and as the body begins to burn fat during exercise, small amounts of the compound is released into the bloodstream.
+The body stores THC in fat, and as the body begins to burn fat during exercise, small amounts of the compound are released into the bloodstream.
 This produces similar effects as it would if you were to consume a small amount of cannabis.

 During a 2013 study, it was seen that THC blood levels increased by about 15 percent immediately after exercise, but dissipated two hours after the workout.

 What was interesting in regards to weight was the greater a person’s body mass index (BMI), the greater increase of THC circulating in the body.

 When cannabis is inhaled, THC binds to cannabinoid receptor 1 (CB1) mainly found in the brain.
 There is a suggestion that a lower BMI seen in pot-smokers could be due to a down-regulation of brain endocannabinoid signalling.